-- Increase access to the curriculum for pupils with a disability - Improve and maintain access to the physical environment - Improve the delivery to disabled pupils of information which is readily accessible to pupils who are not disabled
+Increase access to the curriculum for pupils with a disability

+- Improve and maintain access to the physical environment Improve the delivery to disabled pupils of information which is readily accessible to pupils who are not disabled

-How this is achieved: Aims to improve disability provision Increase access to the curriculum for pupils with a disability Our school offers a differentiated curriculum for all pupils.
+How this is achieved: Our school offers a differentiated curriculum for all pupils.
 We use resources tailored to the needs of pupils who require support to access the curriculum.
 Curriculum resources include examples of people with disabilities.
 Curriculum progress is tracked for all pupils, including those with a disability.
 Targets are set effectively and are appropriate for pupils with additional needs.
 The curriculum is reviewed to ensure it meets the needs of all pupils.
 Parent consultation evenings - consideration given to location to ensure equal access.
-Alteration of room timetables for staff and/or students who are unable to access 1st and 2nd Floor classrooms / rooms or activities.
-Full range of provision across the disability spectrum is identified and implemented by the SEND and examinations teams for classroom and exam/assessment-based approaches e.g. laptops, scribes, enlarged lesson material, medical support, separate invigilation, rest breaks, etc.

-Teacher training to ensure understanding of needs and maximise support.

-Involving students in their learning and target setting through pupil interviews, pupil surveys, mentor programmes, Assessment for Learning, supporting mental and emotional well-being through the curriculum, mental health lead role, pastoral mentoring, anti-bullying workshops and whole school behaviour policy.
+Alteration of room timetables for staff and/or students who are unable to access 1 st and 2 nd floor classrooms / rooms or activities.
+Lift available for access to all floors.
+Full range of provision across the disability spectrum is identified and implemented by the SEND and examinations teams for classroom and exam/assessment-based approaches e.g. laptops, scribes, enlarged lesson material, medical support, separate invigilation, rest breaks, etc. Teacher training to ensure understanding of needs and Involving students in their learning and target setting through pupil interviews, pupil surveys, mentor programmes, Assessment for Learning, supporting mental and emotional well-being through the curriculum, mental health lead role, pastoral mentoring, anti-bullying workshops and whole school behaviour policy.
 All children, regardless of disability are able to attend all clubs/social events, where reasonably practical.
 All trips are suitable for all children to attend.
 Curriculum provision ensures success for all.
 Adaptations to the curriculum to support pupils' learning are made through differentiation and by using differentiated learning materials.
 Teaching resources that provide support and structure are used within the class with the intention of building pupil independence.
 Visual support is provided in classrooms with interactive panels.

-Curriculum mapping ensures access to a differentiated curriculum for all subject areas.
+curriculum for all subject areas.

 We have a Student Support Hub with a highly qualified support teacher.
 Social skills groups, behaviour support, self-esteem and friendship groups as well as individual support are delivered here.
 The aim is to support all pupils with a wide variety of social, emotional and mental health issues.
-A Mental Health Lead is responsible for analysis of our Strength and Difficulties (SDQ) questionnaires and consequent referral to CAMH and other external agencies as appropriate where there are social, emotional and mental health concerns.
+A Mental Health Lead is responsible for analysis of our Strength and Difficulties (SDQ) questionnaires and consequent referral to MHST, CAMH and other external agencies as appropriate where there are social, emotional and mental health concerns.

 There are two break times at school.
 One is twenty-five minutes in the morning and the second is lunch, which is one hour long.
 There are a wide and varied range of extracurricular clubs and activities of all kinds that all pupils are encouraged to attend.
 There are clubs that run at lunchtime, including various sports clubs, Art Club, Computer Club and Board Games Club.
-There is also a Homework Club daily and the library is open throughout break and lunchtime for quiet reading or study.
-For quieter social space, a SEND Lunchtime Club is available for students.
+There is also a Homework Club daily and the library is open throughout break, lunchtime and afterschool for quiet reading or study.
+For quieter social space, a Fun Friends' Club (FFC) at lunchtime is available for students.
 Please consult the school website for updated extra-curricular clubs.